sarulse/SampleCode/ClientSideCSVParse/README.md

 ### Code is Structured as follows: ###

-(1) fileupload.html : Contains the layout and JS scripts
+(1) fileupload.html : contains the layout and JS scripts

-(2) testInput.csv : Sample input file that can be downloaded from the link in the web page
+(2) testInput.csv : sample input file that can be downloaded from the link in the web page

 (2) SnapShotOfParsingResults.pdf : contain snapshots of the web page